urbanwildlifeinstitute/UWIN_tutorials/tutorials/static occupancy/static_occupancy.md

   select(-Week_6)
 ```

-Though raccoons have adapted to urban ecosystems, we hypothesize that raccoon occupancy will be highest in proximity to forests and water sources given their preference for wooded and wet areas to den and forage.
+Though raccoons are well adapted to urban environments, we hypothesize that raccoon occupancy will be highest in proximity to forests and water sources given their preference for wooded and wet areas to den and forage.
 We will use the National Land Cover Database developed by the [United States Geological Survey](https://www.usgs.gov/centers/eros/science/national-land-cover-database) and join landcover covariates to our occasion data.
 These data were extracted using the `FedData` package in R. Learn more about mapping in the ['Detection Mapping'](https://github.com/urbanwildlifeinstitute/UWIN_tutorials/tree/main/tutorials/Detection%20Mapping) tutorial.
 Column values are the percent landcover within 1000m of each camera site.

 ```R
 landcover <- read.csv("Chicago_NLCD_landcover.csv", head = TRUE)